camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-tasklist/02-working-with-tasklist.html.md

 ## (Un-)Claim a Task

 <p>You can claim and unclaim tasks in the <a href="ref:#tasklist-dashboard-task-settings">Task settings</a>.
 To claim a task, simply select <i>Claim</i>.
 You can unclaim a task by hitting the <button class="btn btn-xs"><i class="glyphicon glyphicon-remove"></i></button> button next to the username of a claimed task.</p>

-## Delegate a Task

-<p>When you delegate a task to one of your colleagues he has the possibility to take a look at your task and give it back to you.
-This can be helpful if you want to get help from a colleague or you need feedback.
-To delegate a task doesn’t mean that you assign it to someone else.
-After delegation, you are still the assignee of the task.
-If you do not want to be the assignee of a task, use the <a href="ref:#tasklist-working-with-tasklist-un-claim-a-task">(un-)claim function</a>.
-You can delegate a task in the <a href="ref:#tasklist-dashboard-task-settings">Task settings</a> by clicking on the user name of the assignee and inserting the user name of the user to delegate the task to.</p>